 Adrien Broner is on a quest to become a five-time world champion.
 Next month, he’ll continue that mission—and he’ll do so in his own backyard.

-A onetime champion at 130, 135, 140 and 147 pounds, Adrien Broner will end the longest layoff of his distinguished career February 18 when he battles veteran Adrian Granados in a 12-round clash.
-The bout, which will be contested at a to-be-determined weight, headlines a card from the Cintas Center in Broner’s lifelong home of Cincinnati (Showtime, 9 p.m.
+A onetime champion at 130, 135, 140 and 147 pounds, Adrien Broner will end the longest layoff of his distinguished career February 18 when he battles veteran Adrian Granados in a 10-round clash.
+The 147-pound bout headlines a card from the Cintas Center in Broner’s lifelong home of Cincinnati (Showtime, 9 p.m.
 ET/6 p.m.
 PT).

 Broner, 27, will be returning to action for the first time since April 1, when he scored a ninth-round stoppage of Ashley Theophane in Washington, D.C.
 That contest was supposed to be Broner’s first defense of his 140-pound world title, but “The Problem” lost his crown on the scales when he failed to make weight.